Art3misOne/rlwe/README.md

 This software is an implementation of the Ring Learning With Errors (RLWE) key exchange compatible with the Signal framework and style guide.
-After comparing runtimes of various implementations, this implementation largely follows the optimizations introduced by Singh and Chopra:
+This implementation largely follows the one published by Singh and Chopra:

   - "A Practical Key Exchange for the Internet using Lattice Cryptography" by Vikram Singh. http://eprint.iacr.org/2015/138
   - "Even More Practical Key Exchanges for the Internet using Lattice Cryptography" by Vikram Singh and Arun Chopra. http://eprint.iacr.org/2015/1120.
   - www.github.com/vscrypto/ringlwe

+More recent work was published by Microsoft introducing additional optimizations.
+These optimizations are in progress and will be included in a future version of this implementation.

 Their implementation includes a wide range of options including 4 variations of sampling, 11 parameter sets (providing various levels of security), and 2 reconciliation mechanisms.
 Including a wide variety